meetaghera/meetaghera/README.md

  Always up for a good challenge and collaborating on cool projects.
 Welcome to my corner of GitHub!

-These days I'm focused on:
+These days I'm focused on:                                                                                                                                                                                           🧩 Sharpening my problem-solving skills through DSA — turning logic into a superpower.
-🧩 Sharpening my problem-solving skills through DSA — turning logic into a superpower.
+The world of AI — because the future is too exciting to ignore.

 =================================================================================